[Interview] Finnish EU envoy to investigate 'dire' Ethiopia war

 He also said three foreign powers were fighting on Ethiopia's side, while urging the international community to investigate "the atrocities" he spoke of.

-An Ethiopian government spokeswoman told the BBC that Gebremichael's words were "the delusions of a criminal clique" and accused the TPLF of "horrendous crimes" instead.
+An Ethiopian government spokeswoman told the BBC that Gebremichael's words were "the delusions of a criminal clique" and accused the TPLF of "horrendous crimes" in return.

 Ethiopia has also denied that Eritrean and Somalian forces, as well as Emirati drones, were fighting on its side.